 Meet the Sheep

-We are currently running 45 beautiful merinos on Lucy Land.
-Not bad considering I am constantly being told that it is not possible to run sheep on the Mid North Coast.
+We are currently running 39 beautiful merinos here at Lucy Land.
 All the girls have names and the entire flock comes running when they are called.
 They have constant access to the Pat Coleby minerals, free choice.
 Rotational grazing is used as well as Permaculture and Holistic Management principles.
 I try to keep my sheep as healthy and happy as possible.
 Often you will find a couple of sheep in my office trying to help me do the paperwork.
-The original ewes came from Cunnamulla, 4 came from Murrurundi and the rest have been born right here at Lucy Land.
+The original ewes came from Cunnamulla and the rest have been born right here at Lucy Land.
 All of them have massive personalities and I love each and every one!

 Phoebe's mum had issues raising her, so I bottle fed her.
 She is now over three years old and still gets the occasional bottle.
 She has a daughter called Jessie and she also likes a bottle every now and then.
 Phoebe loves the car and likes to jump in whenever I accidently leave the door open!